+117 Simulation or quarterly reports by manager must write not more than a two page [missing] operations they were responsible for.
 Simulation of quarterly reports by managers.
-Each 117 Simulation of quarterly reports by managers.
-E manager must write not more than a two page [missing] operations they were responsible for [missing] operations they were responsible for.
+Each [missing] operations they were responsible for.
 [They should explain] where they failed, what went wrong, how they intend to correct, and how they will take advantage of future problems.